Portfolio optimization: Correlations and risk evaluation

 Portfolio optimization assumes the investor may have some risk aversion and the stock prices may exhibit significant differences between their historical or forecast values and what is experienced.

 In particular, financial crises are characterized by a significant increase in correlation of stock price movements which may seriously degrade the benefits of diversification.

 In a mean-variance optimization framework, accurate estimation of the variance-covariance matrix is paramount.

 Quantitative techniques that use Monte-Carlo simulation with the Gaussian copula and well-specified marginal distributions are effective.

 Allowing the modeling process to allow for empirical characteristics in stock returns such as autoregression, asymmetric volatility, skewness, and kurtosis is important.

 Not accounting for these attributes can lead to severe estimation error in the correlations, variances and covariances that have negative biases (as much as 70% of the true values).

-Other optimization strategies that focus on minimizing tail-risk (e.g., value at risk, conditional value at risk) in investment portfolios are popular amongst risk averse investors.
+Other optimization strategies that focus on minimizing tail-risk (e.g., value at risk, conditional value at risk) in investment portfolios are popular among risk averse investors.

 To minimize exposure to tail risk, forecasts of asset returns using Monte-Carlo simulation with vine copulas to allow for lower (left) tail dependence (e.g., Clayton, Rotated Gumbel) across large portfolios of assets are most suitable.

 (Tail) risk parity focuses on allocation of risk, rather than allocation of capital.

-More recently, hedge fund managers have been applying "full-scale optimization" whereby any investor utility function can be used to optimize a portfolio.
+Hedge fund managers have been applying "full-scale optimization" whereby any investor utility function can be used to optimize a portfolio.

 It is purported that such a methodology is more practical and suitable for modern investors whose risk preferences involve reducing tail risk, minimizing negative skewness and fat tails in the returns distribution of the investment portfolio.

 Where such methodologies involve the use of higher-moment utility functions, it is necessary to use a methodology that allows for forecasting of a joint distribution that accounts for asymmetric dependence.

 A suitable methodology that allows for the joint distribution to incorporate asymmetric dependence is the Clayton Canonical Vine Copula.
 See Copula (probability theory) § Quantitative finance.

+Some modern machine learning approaches to portfolio construction, such as Hierarchical Risk Parity (HRP), utilize graph-based methods to improve out-of-sample performance relative to traditional mean-variance portfolios.
+These methods estimate a maximum spanning tree from the asset covariance matrix, aiming to capture the essential structure of asset dependencies while pruning weaker, potentially noisy links.
+This hierarchical clustering process can yield more robust and interpretable portfolio allocations.

+Other approaches include: the Universal portfolio algorithm and the later online portfolio selection which draw on the Kelly approach so as to maximize long-term expected value; and chance-constrained portfolio selection which seeks to ensure that the probability of final wealth falling below a given "safety level" is acceptable.